Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 Ocean Star Tribute - Mido

-1. Update on the Mido brand
+1. Mido brand update

-The model that interests us today is a reinterpretation of a vintage model and possibly a model from the 60s of the brand.
-It is aesthetically different from the other models in the brand's Ocean Star collection and, for my part, I find it more beautiful.
+The model that interests us today is a reinterpretation of a vintage model and, if applicable, a model from the brand's 60s.
+It is aesthetically different from the other models in the brand's Ocean Star collection and, for my part, I find it especially more beautiful.

 2. A convincing reinterpretation